Renault Master Z.E. practicality and load space

 - 3Running costsIt’s expensive to buy or lease, but total cost of ownership is where the Renault Master Z.E. claws back money

 - 4Electric motor, drive & performanceThe Renault Master Z.E. has modest performance, but it can cope with reasonable loads

 - 5Interior & comfortFunction beats form in the utilitarian Renault Master Z.E. cab

-- 6Practicality & load space - currently readingThe Renault Master Z.E. is the most spacious electric vehicle on sale today
+- 6Practicality & load space - currently readingThe Renault Master Z.E. is one of the most spacious electric vehicles on sale today